Netherlands Tax Rates 2021

 Rate

-For Dutch corporate tax purposes, tax losses can be carried back to profits of the first preceding year and carried forward to profits of the following six years.Depreciation
+For Dutch corporate tax purposes, tax losses can be carried back to profits of the preceding year.

 Goodwill can be 10% deducted per year.